samboy/MaraDNS/README.md

 2106; this code assumes that 32-bit systems will have the time stamp “wrap around” after 2038 but still have the 32-bit time be updated.

+## Cyber Resilience Act statement

+MaraDNS is a project developed as a strictly volunteer, non-commercial basis.
+It has been developed outside the course of a commercial activity, developed entirely in the Americas (i.e. *outside of Europe*) and therefore is not subject to the restrictions or conditions of the proposed EU Cyber Resilience Act.
+Someone selling a product that uses any component of MaraDNS may be subject to this act and may need to handle any and all necessary compliance.

+MaraDNS, as always, is provided free of charge but with **no warranty**.

 # Updates